Chirag-ahir/SFC-Preparation/README.md

 Yes, There is a option in Data loader settings to enable checkbox of "Insert null values" to allow dataloader to insert null values into salesforce otherwise it will not insert null values.

 What are ways we can make field as required?<br>
-- While creating of field
-- Validation rules
+- By going to a particular field -> Required Checkbox
-- Page layout
+- By going to the page layout (Required/Read-Only)
+- By using the validation rule
+- By using the lightning record page by checking the “Required” checkbox in field properties

 What is conditional highlighting?<br>
 Conditional Highlightning is a powerful way to show values in report within givn limits.
 Using conditional highlightning, we can specify colors for different ranges of values in reports.